Single storey extension - Simple guide

 However, they must:

-- Not extend for more than 4 metres for a detached house or 3 meters for any other home beyond the rear wall of the original house
+- Not extend for more than 4 metres for a detached house or 3 metres for any other home beyond the rear wall of the original house.

-- Only be extended up to 8 metres for a detached house or 6 months for any house, unless it is on land such as a conversation area or site of scientific interest (SSI)
+- Only be extended up to 8 metres for a detached house or 6 metres for any house, unless it is on land such as a conservation area or site of scientific interest (SSI).

 - Not extend more than half of the area of the house.